Energy-Saving-Trust/Design-System/components/back-to-top.md

 ---
-title: Back to Top
+title: Back to top
-layout: content
+layout: documentation-page
 section: components
 ---

-# Back to Top

 The Back to top component assist users in quickly returning to the top of the page.

-**When to use**
+## Usage guidance

+- Always place it in the bottom right of the screen.
+- It should appear after the user has scrolled past the fold.
+- Ensure it stops before the footer to avoid covering important links.

+### When to use

-- Use on all websites with content that extends beyond the fold
+- Use this component on websites with content that extends beyond the fold.
-- Mobile users will have a greater need for this component as even content that appears short on Desktop can require a lot of scrolling on mobile
+- It is particularly useful for mobile users, as content that appears short on desktop can require extensive scrolling on mobile.

-**When not to use**
+### When not to use

-Do not include on the page if the user never needs to scroll past the fold.
+Do not include this component if users never need to scroll past the fold.

-**Usage guidance**

-- Always place in the bottom right of the screen
-- Should appear after the user has scrolled past the fold
-- Should stop before the footer to avoid covering important links

-## Back to Top example:
+## Example

 {% capture code_render %}
 <a href="#" class="back-to-top">Back to top</a>